CaptainProton42/protontheme/README.md

 ## Plugin-less markup

+**Disclaimer**: Plugin-less markup functions only on Jekyll 4.0 and above.
+Since GitHub pages is still using an older version, you will have to add the neccessary site variables to your site's `_config.yml` yourself.
+For instructions, read [Plugin-less markup on GitHub pages](#plugin-less-markup-on-github-pages).

 The theme's `_config.yml` contains site variables which allow custom markup for pages without the need for plugins (which guarantess compatibility with providers that run Jekyll in safe mdoe e.g. GitHub pages).

 ### Infoboxes